Here are some additional resources to help you succeed in CS at Harvard.

 Computer Science Degree Overview Video

-A senior Computer Science PCA provides an overview of the computer science curriculum and provides her own tips and tricks for navigating the requirements.
+A recent Computer Science PCA alumna provides an overview of the computer science curriculum and provides her own tips and tricks for navigating the 2020 concentration requirements.
 She also shares her thoughts on common career tracks for CS concentrators, and her perspective on computer science at Harvard as a whole.

 CS Interdisciplinary Paths Unofficial Guide